 Steel could also be made with the open hearth method, which used the regenerative furnace designed by Carl Wilhelm Siemens.
 In this furnace the exhaust gases passed through a network of bricks after leaving the combustion chamber, transferring much of their heat to the bricks.
 The gas flow was then reversed, with the incoming air and fuel gases passing over the same bricks, and absorbing their heat, on their way to the combustion chamber.
 The pre-heating of the air and fuel made for efficient combustion, so that the furnace reached very high temperatures.
 The open hearth method itself, credited to Siemens and the French engineer Pierre-Émile Martin, involved melting low-carbon wrought iron together with high-carbon pig iron to get the right carbon content.
 Scrap steel could be recycled by adding it to the mix.

 The Germans quickly switched from the Bessemer process to the open hearth process — it was first used in the Ruhr in 1869 — and Germany began to challenge Britain in steelmaking.
 The Germans also adopted Thomas’s method of using lime to draw out phosphorous and bind it into a slag.
-They then went one step further, converting the slag into fertilizer.
+Then they went one step further, converting the slag into fertilizer.

 The open hearth method was also speedily adopted in the United States, where it was recognized that increasing the scale of operations reduced the cost of production.
 The Americans soon led the world in steel production, and were even able to undercut the price of British steel in the British market.
 England’s commercial domination of the world had come to an end.